Open source · MIT · Python CLI · pipx installable

 Kluris turns your AI agents into a subject matter expert that never sleeps and never quits — built collaboratively with you, one approved entry at a time.

-Customizable brains · Human-curated · Git-backed · Yours forever
+Customizable brains · Human-curated · Git-backed · Free forever

 Scroll